Div685/AI-Car-Tracking-with-python/README.md

-# AI Car And Pedestrain Tracking with python OpenCV
+# AI Car And Pedestrian Tracking with python OpenCV

-> AI car and pedestrain Tracking built with Python and openCv library.
-The Project file has demo video but you can replace with your own video by just replacing `ped_car_Trim1.mp4` file with your own video.
+> AI car and pedestrian Tracking built with Python and openCv library.
+The Project file has a demo video but you can replace it with your own video by just replacing `ped_car_Trim1.mp4` file with your own video.
 - when the Tracker runs it will show two different color boxes.
-- The one with pink color indicates pedestrain
+- The one with pink color indicates pedestrian
 - The one with green color indicates cars.

 ![Screenshot1](./Screenshot1.png)